Hybrid warfare: United States on Russian activities

 Moscow has accused Washington of conducting hybrid warfare against Russia during the colour revolutions.
 Its perception of being at war or in a permanent state of conflict with the US and its allies was furthered by the 2014 Maidan uprising in Ukraine.

 Speaking at the Valdai Discussion Club in November 2014, Russian Foreign Minister Sergey Lavrov said:

 Iranian activities in the 2010s

-Iran has been accused of conducting hybrid warfare.
+Iran's foreign policy exhibits characteristics associated with hybrid warfare.
 According to the BBC, "Iran, along with its Houthi allies [in Yemen], is conducting a classic war of the weak against the strong; a "hybrid conflict" as it is known in the strategic textbooks.
 It is borrowing many of the tactics from the Russian play-book – the use of deniability; proxies; cyber-operations and information warfare."

 Iran perceptions of US

 The US was accused in 2019 by Ali Shamkhani, secretary of Iran's Supreme National Security Council, of conducting hybrid warfare against Iran and other countries.